 YUVAL NOAH HARARI is a professor in the Department of History, Hebrew University of Jerusalem, and author of Sapiens.
 Yuval Noah Harari's Edge Bio Page

-JESSE DYLAN is a filmmaker, and founder, Creative Director and CEO of Wondros.
+JESSE DYLAN is a filmmaker and founder, Creative Director and CEO of Wondros, a production company based in LA.
 He has created media projects for a diverse group of organizations, including George Soros and the Open Society Foundations, Clinton Global Initiative, Council on Foreign Relations, MIT Media Lab, the Columbia Journalism School, and Harvard Medical School.
-Jesse Dylan's EDGE Bio Page
+Among his best known works is in the Emmy Award-winning "Yes We Can—Barack Obama Music Video."
+Jesse Dylan's Edge Bio Page

 It's a very interdisciplinary subject, there's no question about that.
 As I've said, a community of fate is about evoking norms and beliefs about the way in which the world works.
 That was part of what the great capacity of the leadership was—to change people's beliefs about whether they could do something and change something.
 The notion of beliefs of that sort comes from economics, comes from Bayesianism, comes from philosophy, comes from psychology.
 When you think about the organizational foundations for a community of fate, you're already in the world of sociology, economics, certainly political science, certainly history, in thinking about those issues.
 It's a multidisciplinary concept by its very nature.
 To answer the questions that we've been talking about in relationship to it requires a multidisciplinary approach.